STELLA-LYE/tp/docs/UserGuide.md

 > * Existing values will be updated to the input values. <br>
 > * When editing groups, the existing groups of the student will be removed i.e adding of groups is not cumulative. <br>
 > * You can remove all the student’s groups by typing `g/` without specifying any groups after it. <br>
-> * You can remove the remark of a student by typing `r/` without specifying any groups after it. <br>
+> * You can remove the remark of a student by typing `r/` without specifying any remark after it. <br>

 Examples: